-What may have began as legitimate prescription drug use to treat ongoing pain can quickly spiral into heroin addiction.
+What may have begun as legitimate prescription drug use to treat ongoing pain can quickly spiral into heroin addiction.
 A cheaper alternative, heroin’s intense high can make it hard to see past the health risks associated with abusing the drug.
 You may be wondering how you got in this position and how you will ever break the cycle.
 Don’t give up on yourself.

 If you or a loved one is battling heroin addiction it’s important to remember that there is help available.
 Simply cutting heroin out of your life can be extremely difficult.
 Unfortunately, when you stop using heroin your body goes through an intense period of withdrawal symptoms which can be hard to face alone.
 While the symptoms of heroin withdrawal can be uncomfortable, recovery is possible when you have the right medical and emotional support in place.

 Heroin Addiction – Drug Tolerance and Physical Dependence

 As you may have learned first hand, the nature of heroin makes it very addictive.
 With continued use, the drug changes the structure of your brain and causes long-term imbalances of your hormones.
 Even scarier, heroin can also lead to the deterioration of white matter in the brain.
-These kind of life-threatening risks associated with heroin use are all the more reason to seriously consider getting sober and regaining control over your life.
+These kinds of life-threatening risks associated with heroin use are all the more reason to seriously consider getting sober and regaining control over your life.

 The Symptoms of Heroin Withdrawal – Early Stages and Later Stages